ads1230/g2h-camera-mods/README.md

 ### Fix No2
 Using a symbolic link to point each file in `/etc/ch/en/` to the corresponding file in the parent directory is an easy way to change the language to english.

-Note that these other languages only existed after a software update, and you use the Aquara app to do the update.
-So I copied these from one device to another.

 # Swap to international servers
 Edit mentions of `lumi.camera.gwagl02` to `lumi.camera.gwag03`